 (b) A list of all materials used in the construction of the system.

-(c) Certification on an approved form signed by the permittee who installed the system or an installer certified in accordance with OAR 340-071-0650 on a department-approved form that the system was constructed in accordance with the permit, this division, and OAR chapter 340, division 073.
+(c) Certification on an approved form signed by the permittee who installed the system or an installer certified in accordance with OAR 340-071-0650 on a DEQ-approved form that the system was constructed in accordance with the permit, this division, and OAR chapter 340, division 073.

 (4) An agent may require an owner to pay the reinspection fee in OAR 340-071-0140(3) when a pre-cover inspection correction notice requires correction of improper construction and, at a subsequent inspection, the agent finds system construction deficiencies have not been corrected.